pranigopu/pranigopu.github.io/docs/agentic-ai/autonomy-levels-in-agentic-ai.md

 </details>

 <details><summary><b>Feedback integration audit</b></summary>
-When the user provides input or requests changes, the agent must log how that input was interpreted and acted upon — including whether it triggered downstream changes.
+When the user provides input or requests changes, the agent must log how that input was interpreted and acted upon, including whether it triggered downstream changes.
 </details>

 <details><summary><b>Accountability demarcation</b></summary>
-At each consultation point, the record should make clear what information was available to the human and what decision or non-decision the human made — establishing a clear accountability boundary.
+At each consultation point, the record should make clear what information was available to the human and what decision or non-decision the human made - establishing a clear accountability boundary.
 </details>

 ## L4 - User as Approver